freddielloyd/SDPA_Coursework/Part 1 - Software Development/Part1.md

 The main.py script contains the Tron class, which represents the actual game.
 As mentioned, this contains the script that allows the player to interact with the game via the console, as well as the startup menu allowing for the desired choice of game.

 Additionally, the file contains helper methods for the four questions that a player must answer to begin a game.
 Each method has exceptions so that the user must input a valid answer for the question being asked, failure to provide these will not allow the game to continue.
 They are as follows:
-- The player must answer yes or no to a hexagon game
+- The player must answer yes or no to a hexagon game.
 - The board size must be greater than 3x3 for a reasonable game experience, and less than 20x20 is this is difficult to fit in the console
 - The difficulty must be easy, medium or hard
 - The player must answer yes or no to a simultaneous game.
 Failure to provide these will not allow the game to continue.